-The Prevent Cancer Foundation is the only U.S. nonprofit focused solely on cancer prevention and early detection.
-Founded in 1985, it fulfills its mission through research, education, outreach and advocacy.
+The mission of the Prevent Cancer Foundation® is saving lives across all populations through cancer prevention and early detection.
+Founded in 1985, the Foundation fulfills its mission through research, education, outreach and advocacy.

 The Prevent Cancer Foundation® is the only U.S. nonprofit organization solely dedicated to cancer prevention and early detection.